eClass Support

 Key Changes in Canvas

 This article contains known differences between eClass and Canvas that instructors should take note of when transitioning to the new LMS.
 It is a living document that will grow over time.
 Users are encouraged to contact eclass@ualberta.ca to suggest any additions to this page.
+Instructors should also review the Canvas Known Issues list that identifies any specific functional problems we have identified in Canvas and reported to the vendor.

 Summary